daq-tools/kotori/README.rst

 About
 =====
 - Kotori is a multi-channel and multi-protocol data historian.
 - It's an infrastructure toolkit made of components for data acquisition, graphing and more.
 - The system is used for building flexible telemetry solutions in different scenarios.

-    - Test benches
-    - Sensor networks
-    - Environmental monitoring
+People are conceiving and building test benches and different kinds of sensor networks for environmental monitoring and beyond.
 - Built-in sensor adapters, flexible configuration capabilities, durable database storage and unattended graph visualization out of the box.
 - Integrates well with established hardware-, software- and data acquisition workflows through flexible adapter interfaces.